IBM/backwork/README.md

 ```

 Once your plug-in is ready you can use `pip` to install it and it should be
-available to be used be `monsoon`.
+available to be used be `backwork`.

 ## Future work
 * Add support for more databases, storage services and notifiers